-Entities Receiving g Notification of Incide ent Report
+Entities Receiving Notification of Incident Report

-The DDA, the OLTSS, the OHCQ, and CCS receive notification of all Type I incidents submitted in the PCIS2 system.
+The DDA, OLTSS, OHCQ, and CCS receive notification of all Type 1 incidents submitted in the PCIS2 system.
 The DDA and CCS also receive notification of all Type II incidents submitted.

 PORII also requires that certain events or incidents be reported to external entities such as the State's Protection and Advocacy organization (Disability Rights Maryland), Adult Protective Services, Child Protective Services (as applicable), law enforcement, and any applicable Health Occupations licensing boards (e.g., Maryland Board of Nursing).
 All allegations of abuse or neglect must be reported to the State's Protection and Advocacy organization, Child or Adult Protective Services, and local law enforcement.